Do you have a vision problem that could be corrected?

 - Difficulty in reading or working at a computer

 - Seeing halos around light

-If you have one or more of these symptoms, it doesn’t always mean you have a problem.
-However, it’s important to have your eyes checked by a qualified eye professional to understand the cause behind these changes.
-“The way to accurately diagnose a vision problem is to see an eye care professional,” Lahr says.
+Having one or more of these symptoms doesn’t always mean you have a problem, but it’s important to have your eyes checked by a qualified eye care professional to understand the cause behind these changes.
+“The way to accurately diagnose a vision problem is to see an eye doctor,” Wende says.